 Accidents with no witnesses can be difficult to prove since both drivers may blame the other.
 Such cases can quickly turn into a “he said, she said” arguing match with no third-party witnesses to support one driver’s story.
 Fortunately, there are other ways to determine who was at fault for an accident such as the police report, accident reconstruction, photo evidence, etc.

-During the initial meeting with the attorney, you bring your description of the accident, your record of anything that was said at the accident scene, any photographs or video you took, and any other documents you have concerning the accident.
+During the initial meeting with an injury attorney, you bring your description of the accident, your record of anything that was said at the accident scene, any photographs or video you took, and any other documents you have concerning the accident.